git-plm/parts/README.md

   to get KiCad to reload the database changes. (if anyone knows of a better way, please let us know!)

+## Debugging broken \*.kicad_dbl files

+Sometimes when you modify the `#gplm.kicad_dbl` file, there is a typo and KiCad will no longer load it and does not give you any helpful debugging messages.
+You can use the [jq](https://github.com/jqlang/jq) command line utility to quickly find errors in the file, since the `kicad_dbl` format appears to be JSON.

+`jq . \#gplm.kicad_dbl`

 ## Adding New Parts

 If the symbol and footprint already exist, adding a new part is as simple as: